 If a student group needs office space or equipment, the law school generally accommodates the specific needs.
 The Public Interest Law Forum, Social Justice Forum, and Society of International Human Rights groups have staff support from Career Services, Student Affairs and Law School Alumni Relations Offices.

-The Pro Bono Honor Program is supported by Nova Southeastern University Shepard Broad College of Law.
+The Mandatory Service Graduation Requirement and the Pro Bono Honor Program, through the Public Interest Program Department, are supported by Nova Southeastern University Shepard Broad College of Law.

 Law School operating budget.

 The program is funded through the Law School's budget allocations and was initiated with the assistance of a significant donation.

 Administrative assistance is provided by the Clinical Education Program.
 Specific pro bono projects receive funding from grants.